 The cause of EIPH is rupture of alveolar capillary membranes with subsequent leakage of blood into interstitial and alveolar spaces.
 Rupture of the alveolar capillaries occurs secondary to an exercise-induced increase in transmural pressure (pressure difference between the inside of the capillary and the alveolar lumen).
 If the transmural stress exceeds the tensile strength of the capillary wall, the capillary wall ruptures.

 Bleeding into the airways and interstitium leads to inflammation of both airways and interstitium (the small spaces between tissues) with the subsequent development of fibrosis (thickening and scarring of connective tissue) and tissue damage.

-Diagnosis of Exercise-induced Pulmonary Hemorrhage
+Diagnosis of Exercise-induced Pulmonary Haemorrhage

 Endoscopic examination of the tracheo-bronchial tract: This is the most appropriate diagnostic tool to use if the horse is examined within 1-2 hours of exercise.
 An endoscope is passed through the nostrils, into the nasopharynx and into the trachea.
 In most cases, the bronchial bifurcation (where the trachea bifurcates into the right and left lung sides) can be visualised.